fasilar/memeber-management-api/README.md

 ## Instructions

-1. Run this project and update the API URL in the client application `(Git Repo - https://github.com/fasilar/member-management-client.git)`
+1. Run the API project `(MemberManagement)` and update the API URL in the client application `(Git Repo - https://github.com/fasilar/member-management-client.git)`

 ## Submissions